5 mistakes to avoid with Product Tours

 What if there’s a more subtle value point that a buyer would benefit from knowing if it was presented as a standalone tour?

-We’ve found that breaking your tours down into individual value points makes them more digestible and enables the buyer to pick and choose what they want to explore.
+We’ve found that breaking your demos down into individual value points makes them more digestible and enables the buyer to pick and choose what they want to explore.

 DataRobot does a terrific job of showing this type of self-serve experience on a tour page.